swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 let isEditing = (destination as case .profile)?.edit // Optional<Bool>(true)
 ```

+The `as? case` alternative may allude to the result of the expression being an `Optional` similar to the `as?` conditional casting operator, returning `nil` if the enum is not in the said case.
+Similarly, one can imagine the corresponding `as! case` as the forced form that will trigger a runtime error if the enum is in the incorrect case.

-This pair of `is case` and `as case` operators would be symmetrical to similar uses of `is` and `as` for type casting.
-If this proposal is accepted, we should explore adding the `as case` in a future proposal.
+The pair of `is case` and `as case` operators would be symmetrical to similar uses of `is` and `as` for type casting.
+If this proposal is accepted, we could explore adding the `as case` in a future proposal.

 ### Allow variable bindings